-If you know why the price is the price it will enable you to perceive price direction, and that is our goal (predicting future price is a fool’s errand in our opinion).
-We believe demand relative to supply ultimately determines price and relevant demand vs supply information is essential.
-There are caveats to fundamentals determining price: Human Emotion; humans are not entirely rational beings.
-Herd anxieties have and will cause interim interruptions and influence prices upward or downward.
+Knowing why the price is the price provides reasoning and guidance.
+Our goal is to inform; we do not predict prices.
+Nickel market is influenced by: 1– Fundamentals: we believe demand relative to supply ultimately determines price and relevant demand vs supply information is essential.
+2– Human emotion: humans are not entirely rational beings.
+Herd anxieties have and will cause short-term disruptions and influence prices up and down.
 Herd mentality causes price movements like an irrational animal stampede.
-Regarding Technical Analysis, we do not utilize technical analysis in our price direction model.
+3– Technical data: we do not utilize technical analysis in our price direction model.
 Using the past to predict the future does not work for our purpose.

-As mentioned previously there are 3 main influences on the Ni price, we have added a 4th: The China Effect; which is actually a morphed hybrid of Demand vs Supply and Human Emotion.
-China’s demand has been 40%+ of Al/Cu/Ni and 60% of seaborne Fe ore global production.
-Even minor consumption increases or decreases by China will affect global markets and Chinese speculators have caused drastic price movements and have disrupted Ni prices.
+As mentioned previously there are 3 main influences for Ni price, we have added a 4th.
+The China Effect: a hybrid of Demand vs Supply and human emotion.
+China’s demand has been 40%+ for Al/Cu/Ni and 60% of seaborne iron ore global production.
+Even minor consumption increases or decreases by China will affect global markets.
+Chinese speculators cause drastic price movements and have disrupted Ni prices.

 We take a different approach to demand vs supply: Our focus is on demand; more importantly consumption compared to purchases.
-Prime example is China’s imports of industrial metals for shadow banking purposes.
+An example is China’s imports of industrial metals for shadow banking purposes.
 Ni is imported with letters of credit and warehouse receipts (rudukans in Chinese) issued.
 Importers have 6 months to borrow then reloan against receipts as many times as they can before Ni must be exported in order to avoid paying 17% VAT (decreased to 16% May 1, 2018).
 How does imported and then exported Ni show up in China’s demand statistics because its never consumed?
 Another example is LME stocks being re-warranted or re-directed to unapproved warehouses but not consumed.
 Bottom line: If you don’t know how much of what has been bought has been consumed then difference is “overhanging the market”.
 When unconsumed nickel re-enters the market statistics are skewed.

-Our demand and supply will focus on Indonesia’s production of 300 series S S (nominally 18Cr-8Ni) from saprolite grade laterite and Philippines’ production of 200 series S S (nominally 17% Cr-4% Ni, Ni can be as low as 1%) from limonite grade laterite.
-China has made large scale investments in Indonesia and recently Philippines: Advanced rotary kilns, calciners, highly efficient multi electrode continuous smelting furnaces and state of the art stainless steel mills.
+Our demand and supply will focus on Indonesia’s production of 300 series S S (nominally 18Cr-8Ni) from saprolite grade laterite Ni ore and 200 series S S (nominally 17% Cr-4% Ni, from lower grade limonite laterite Ni ore.
+China has made large scale investments in Indonesia: Advanced rotary kilns, calciners, highly efficient multi-electrode submerged-arc continuous smelting furnaces and state of the art stainless steel mills with continuous casting.